Mighty Max Sinks Nautilus

 A device Captain Nemo can run along the seafloor to collect the valuables in the deep mud.
 Captain Nemo is a hoarder.

 Mighty Max Sinks Nautilus did have an episode based on the playset with Tim Curry playing the French Author Jules Verne.
-The episode followed an alternative story-line where Jules Verne was woken from his cryogenic sleep by a robbery in his Parisian apartment.
-His ‘design’ has started attacking boats and ships in the ports, taking valuables and he joins Max, Virgil and Norman to track the menace down.
+The episode follows author Jules Verne.
+He was woken from his cryogenic sleep by a robbery in his Parisian apartment.
+His submarine design is seen attacking boats and ships in the ports.
+He joins Max, Virgil and Norman to track the menace down.

-Captain Nemo’s great grandson has long-plotted revenge to restore his great-grandfathers name and stole the designs to rule the sea with his motley crew of pirates.
+Captain Nemo’s great grandson has long-plotted revenge to restore his great-grandfathers name.
+So he stole the designs to rule the sea with his motley crew of pirates.
 If none of that makes sense, the writing team obviously had this awesome idea of a giant Nautilus creating havoc and figured the rest of the story will write itself.

 Mighty Max Sinks Nautilus was released in the 4th wave of Doom Zones, the final series.
-It can be challenging finding a complete one, but I really liked how the series progressed over the 4 waves and how colourful some of the sets became.
+It can be challenging finding a complete one.
+But I really liked how the series progressed over the 4 waves and how colourful some of the later sets became.
 Other favourites like Mighty Max Squishes the Fly certainly caught my attention when I started collecting them again.